The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Convergence tests for power spectra

 \subsection{Dependence on the DTFE grid resolution}

 Here, the power spectra of the source terms of the gravito-magnetic potential are checked to have achieved convergence while varying the grid resolution of the DTFE.
-Figure~\ref{fig:Ngrid_convergence} shows that convergence is guaranteed for $N_\mathrm{grid} > 512$ for all quantities.
+Figure~\ref{fig:Ngrid_convergence} shows that convergence is guaranteed for \WB{$N_\mathrm{grid} = 1024$} for all quantities, as \WB{the green ($N=768$), red ($N=896$), and blue ($N=1024$) lines are very close to each other}.